thelabnyc/wagtail-spa-integration/README.md

-Project status - almost stable.
-1.0 will arrive soon along with change logs and semantic versioning.

 # Wagtail Single Page Application Integration

 This project provides some tools for using Wagtail as an API only CMS that a JS application will consume.